MostlyInsane/AnalysisOfBeams/README.md

               Input, LeftSupport follow same nomenclature and method given in AnalysisOfBeams.m

-*DistributionFactor.m* : ( Just to know how this function works ) :
+*DistributionFactor.m* : ( Just to know how this function works and what it does !! ) :

 The DistributionFactor.m just calculates the Distribution Factors after assuming all the 'Intermediate' supports as Fixed.

      Syntax : DistributionFactor (Input , LeftSupport)